flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180805-real-estate-slowdown.md

     Maybe...
   card_citation: Maybe...
 card_2:
-  card_text: "What To Know:\n-------------\n\n> a\x1CThe increase in foreclosure starts is **not just a one-month anomaly** in many local markets given that July represented the third consecutive month with a year-over-year increase in 33 metro areas, including Los Angeles, Miami, Houston, Detroit, San Diego and Austin.”\n> \n> Daren Blomquist, ATTOM Data Solutions SVP, a property data firm"
+  card_text: "What To Know:n-------------nn> ax1CThe increase in foreclosure starts is **not just a one-month anomaly** in many local markets given that July represented the third consecutive month with a year-over-year increase in 33 metro areas, including Los Angeles, Miami, Houston, Detroit, San Diego and Austin.”n> n> Daren Blomquist, ATTOM Data Solutions SVP, a property data firm"
   card_citation: ''
 card_3:
   card_text: >-